Jazz aces at Derby’s Guildhall Theatre

-Barnes, O’Higgins & The Sax Section, starring Alan Barnes and Dave O’Higgins, will be visiting the Derby LIVE’s Guildhall Theatre on Friday, January 13, from 8pm.
+Jazz fans are in for a real treat when Barnes, O’Higgins & The Sax Section appear at Derby’s Guildhall Theatre on Friday, January 13.

+Alan Barnes and Dave O’Higgins are household names on the UK jazz scene.

 They were both keen to collaborate again and pool their considerable writing and arranging skills to create a unique repertoire for five saxes and rhythm section.